 This definitely depends on which equipment and your practice preference at the moment.

-Aerial Silks: The height required is usually between 6 m and 9 m (this means purchasing between 12 to 18 m silk fabric, insert link to how to buy your silk size).
+Aerial Silks: The height required is usually between 6 m and 9 m (this means purchasing between 12 to 18 m silk fabric).
 There are a great many tricks that can be done on a 3.5 m to 4.5 m (7 to 10 m Silk) aerial fabric and only a few drops require more than 9 m, but for the most part, hanging the aerial silk between 6 and 9 m is most commonly used.

 There are different advantages to each.

 Using a single rig will allow room for more spin while using a double point hammock will provide you with a much more stable positioning.
 So ultimately, it is up to your preferred aerial yoga practice.